jpdicarvalho/jpdicarvalho/README.md

-- 👋 Hi, I’m @jpdicarvalho
+- 👋 Hi, I’m @jpdicarvalho;
-- 👀 I’m interested in Web Developer
+- 👀 I’m interested in Web Developer;
-- 🌱 I’m currently learning JavaScript and BD
+- 🌱 I’m currently learning JavaScript, PHP, HTML5, CSS3 and BD;
-- 💞️ I’m looking to collaborate on with the web development community
+- 💞️ I’m looking to collaborate on with the web development community; and
-- 📫 How to reach me @jP.dicarvalho
+- 📫 How to reach me @jp.dicarvalho.

 <!---
 jpdicarvalho/jpdicarvalho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.